DiscoBiscuit99/discobiscuit99.github.io/page/notes/math/matrices/Matrix Multiplication.md

 As expected, we get a matrix consisting of the first matrix (\\( A \\)'s) rows \\( m \\) and the second matrix (\\( B \\)'s) columns \\( n \\).
 Matrix \\( A \\) has two rows and matrix \\( B \\) has two columns so matrix \\( C \\) therefore becomes a \\( 2 \times 2 \\) matrix.

 From this, it can be extrapolated that the order of operations --- as stated above --- matters.
-If point is to be translated by a matrix, for example, it is important that the point be the second matrix; otherwise the product would be a new matrix and not the translated point.
+If a point is to be translated by a matrix, for example, it is important that the point be the second matrix; otherwise the product would be a new matrix and not the translated point.